Shuzhengz/TPFanCtrl2/README.md

 The project currently builds with the configuration: `Debug` `Win32` (You will need admin permission to run the built program)

+Do not build the project without TPFCIcon and TPFCIcon_noballons, they are necessary parts of the application and the main fan control software will not function without them

 ## Running at startup (Not Recommended)